macwinlin-studio/GithuT/Develop.md

 ##### Why not use .zip file?

-Why we not use .zip file to make language package, like backup file?
+Why we not use *.zip* file to make language package, like backup file?

-Oh, I want to use .zip file, too.
-But at 22w30a finished, we are testing, but in Python Package ZipFile extracting .zip file, program report an error to us.
-It can't extracting Unicode word, so we not use .zip file to make language package.
+Oh, I want to use *.zip* file, too.
+But at 22w30a finished, we are testing, but at Python Package ZipFile extracting *.zip* file, program report an error.
+It can't extracting Unicode word, so we not use *.zip* file to make language package.

+##### So why not use .tar file?

+*.zip* can't use, we see another file:*.tar* file.
+But we don't know how to extract *.tar* or *.tar.gz* file, and 22w30a snapshot is finished, we use 5 days to make others function, now is Thursday, if we don't published, 22w30a will become 22w31a.

+We are don't update this project 5 weeks, 22w25a is newer version before 22w30a.

+Maybe we will use *.tar* or *.tar.gz* file after.

 ### GitHub Tools Main Core